armitage420/finding-hansel/README.md

-# Greta Finding Hansel :couple:
+# Gretel Finding Hansel :couple:
 Shortest Path in a Maze Algorithm using backtracking between randomly generated source(Greta) and destination(Hansel).
 ## Description
-Hansel is lost in a :deciduous_tree: forest :deciduous_tree: and Greta have to find him :eyes:.
+Hansel is lost in a :deciduous_tree: forest :deciduous_tree: and Gretel have to find him :eyes:.
 All the forest/maze walls are represented with '#'.
-The only way out to the forest is if Greta can find her brother Hansel, only then they can together teleport out of the forest ⚡ :milky_way: ⚡.
+The only way out to the forest is if Gretel can find her brother Hansel, only then they can together teleport out of the forest ⚡ :milky_way: ⚡.

 ## Input and Output
 An input file is provided with the number of rows and columns in the first line, followed by the maze in following lines.
-Hansel and Gretal are randomly placed in the maze within the bounds of the maze and if the set coordinate is not a wall/tree('#').
+Hansel and Gretel are randomly placed in the maze within the bounds of the maze and if the set coordinate is not a wall/tree('#').
-####:point_down: My [algortihm](https://github.com/armitage420/finding-hansel/blob/main/Shortest%20Path/src/com/maze/Grid.java) gave the following results to the input files :point_down:
+#### :point_down: My [algortihm](https://github.com/armitage420/finding-hansel/blob/main/Shortest%20Path/src/com/maze/Grid.java) gave the following results to the input files :point_down:
 #### Below is the maze provided in the [First file](https://github.com/armitage420/finding-hansel/blob/main/Shortest%20Path/mz1.txt):
 ```
 ###########